Stour Valley Way

 You begin at Hengistbury Head and head inland past Christchurch Harbour to Throop Mill where you'll pass a historic old watermill and the pretty Stour Valley Nature Reserve.

 You continue towards Wimborne Minster via Canford Magna and Longham Lakes.
 At Wimborne Minster you'll pass the beautiful Kingston Lacy with its acres of beautiful parkland and gardens.
-The route continues past Blandford Forum, Child Okeford, Hambledon Hill and Sturminster Newton.
+The route continues past Blandford Forum, Child Okeford, Hambledon Hill, Hod Hill and Sturminster Newton.
 The final section passes Gillingham before finishing at Stourton near the splendid Stourhead Estate and gardens.

 To extend the walk you climb to White Sheet Hill from Stourton, for fine views over the estate and the Cranborne Chase AONB.

 Stour Valley Way Ordnance Survey Map - view and print off detailed OS map

 Stour Valley Way Open Street Map - view and print off detailed map

 Stour Valley Way OS Map - Mobile GPS OS Map with Location tracking